Bonomo31/RatioWaveNet/README.md

 |                | RDWT          | 66.32       | 55.10    | 95.94       | 62.30    | 87.27    | 87.27  |
 | EEGNet         | None          | 70.79       | 61.10    | 95.85       | 59.60    | 87.32    | 83.10  |
 |                | RDWT          | 70.10       | 60.10    | 96.06       | 64.00    | 88.08    | 84.10  |

+### **Note**
+> - The recomputed results for these datasets (including accuracy/kappa scores) are available in their respective dataset folders.
+> These values were obtained using our implementation and preprocessing pipeline.
+Minor deviations from the original papers are expected.

 ----
 # Dataset